descatal/ModdedBoost/README.md

 ## How to run

-- [Download](https://nightly.link/descatal/ModdedBoost/workflows/build/main/artifacts.zip) the latest build artifact
-  and run the executable.
+- [Download](https://github.com/descatal/ModdedBoost/releases/latest) and run the latest release binary executable.

-## How to build

-`pnpm tauri dev`

 ## Credits